- Parents Home

 Because boys with Klinefelter syndrome can have problems with schoolwork and sports, they may feel like they don't fit in with other kids their age.
 They're more likely to have low self-esteem, which can make things harder socially and academically.
 But by the time they're men, most will have normal social relationships with friends, family members, and others.

 If your son struggles in school or has trouble making friends, talk to your doctor, school principal, or school counselor.
 Counselors and therapists can give boys practical skills to help them feel more confident in social settings.
-And many schools provide educational services or accommodations that can help your son succeed.
+And many schools provide educational services that can help your son succeed.